 Start line: County Square, Paisley.

-No entries will be accepted on the day of race.
+Online entries will close Friday 9th August and no entries will be accepted on day of race.

 1st Male/Female – Trophy + £350.00